pinojs/pino/docs/API.md

 const logger2 = pino(pino.extreme())
 ```

-`dest` could be both a file or a file descriptor.
+`dest` can be either a file or a file descriptor.
 If it is omitted, it
 will be `process.stdout.fd`.

 It is based on [`sonic-boom`](https://github.com/mcollina/sonic-boom).